Los Angeles/Anaheim sports travel guide

 Los Angeles boasts its share of famous restaurants, as well as those fans of the local sports teams frequent regularly on their way to and from games.

 While we could dig deep into the travel guide to name literally hundreds of places worth trying in the Los Angeles area, here are just a few of the best-known spots that visitors tend to seek out for a unique taste of the Southland:

 • Philippe the Original (1001 N. Alameda St., near Union Station): The purported originator of the French Dip sandwich and a popular stop for Dodgers fans.
 (Note: We also document great places to eat before a game at Dodger Stadium here.)

 • Tommy’s (2575 Beverly Blvd.; other locations): An iconic L.A.-area hamburger and hot dog stand, known for putting its chili on everything.

 • Pink’s Hot Dogs (709 N. La Brea Ave.).: A stand serving specialty hot dogs, known especially for its popularity among celebrities.

-• Roscoe’s House of Chicken and Waffles (5006 W. Pico Blvd.; other locations in Pasadena and Hollywood): L.A.’s take on soul food, also popular among the celebrity set.
+• Roscoe’s House of Chicken and Waffles (1865 S. La Brea Ave.; multiple locations): L.A.’s take on soul food, also popular among the celebrity set.

 • The Apple Pan (10801 W. Pico Blvd.): A stalwart for that classic L.A. dining experience, counter-service burger eating, and one of the most beloved eateries on the Westside.
 Regulars swear by the Hickoryburger.